THE FIRST GALLERY AND CAFE 1999-2006

 I opened the first Melissa Barber Galleries in Canowindra, NSW in 1999.
-Although I had studied at university I hadn’t studied art and so I was, even in the beginning, quite an independent artist.
-The thought of someone teaching me art just doesn’t resonate, but others’ work is indeed very inspiring.
-Furthermore even though the Central West of NSW was rich and diverse in the local fresh produce and wine industries, and had a very strong artist presence, there was little in the way of commercial galleries in the area.
+Even though the Central West of NSW was rich and diverse in the local fresh produce and wine industries, and had a very strong artist presence, there was little in the way of commercial galleries in the area.
 So, I opened one with a cafe in it to exhibit my work.

 Many of the photos I have used for the slideshow above were never digital images, hence the graininess of them.
 Incidentally the only time I got a chance to photograph the gallery and cafe was when it was quiet.
 Many other photos that I took were taken at night after I had closed the cafe.